 The Boards of Directors for MLL, MLAS and MLG share a common membership containing a majority of independent non-executives, ensuring they are independent of the other Group Boards.

 The Group is committed to a strong control environment.
-Clearly defined roles and responsibilities are apportioned across the directors and senior management team, reflecting also the Senior Managers and Certification Regime introduced in December 2019.
+Clearly defined roles and responsibilities are apportioned across the directors and senior management team.
 Several sub-committees are in place within the Group to oversee the control environment.